Mammoth Hot Springs Accessibility

 Area Trail Guides

-Continue 0.7 miles (1.1 km) around the drive to Orange Spring Mound, which has wheelchair accessible parking and a short boardwalk to an exhibit.
+Continue 0.7 miles (1.1 km) around the drive to Orange Spring Mound, which has wheelchair-accessible parking and a short boardwalk to an exhibit.
+Recreational vehicles and vehicles towing trailers are not permitted on the Upper Terrace Drive.

 Forces of the Northern Range